ratmod/ratmod.github.io/docs/config-command-reference.md

 - `set cg_newFont 1` - set to `0` for old font
 - `set cg_fontShadow 1` - drop shadow behind console/chat text to increase readability
 - `set cg_fontScale 1.1` - anything greater than 1.0 increases console/chat font sizes

+## Recording Demos

+- `cg_autorecord 1` is the equivalent of `cl_autorecorddemo 1` but it is limited to start and stop when the match starts and stops.

 ## Advanced